pact-foundation/docs.pact.io/website/docs/getting_started/terminology.md

 ## The Matrix

 The Matrix is a table that shows the compatibility status of each consumer version and provider version, as determined by the contract verification results.
+It is a feature of the Pact Broker and Pactflow.

 ## Can-I-Deploy

 [Can-i-deploy](/pact_broker/can_i_deploy) is a command line tool that uses the Matrix to determine whether an application version is "safe" to deploy to a particular environment.
 To do this, it checks that there is a successful verification result between the application being deployed and the currently deployed version of each of the integrated applications in that environment.
+Can-i-deploy is a feature of the Pact Broker and Pactflow.